 Rina Elster Pantalony

-Rina Elster Pantalony obtained her undergraduate degree in Political Science with Honors from Dalhousie University at Halifax, Canada and her Law Degree from the (now) Schulich School of Law, Dalhousie University.
+Rina Elster Pantalony obtained her undergraduate degree in Political Science with Honors from Dalhousie University at Halifax, Canada and her JD from the Schulich School of Law, Dalhousie University.
 She is admitted to practice as a member of the Law Society of Upper Canada.

 Ms. Elster Pantalony was appointed Director of Copyright Advisory Services, Columbia University in the fall of 2014.